Disney in a MinuteWalt Disney World (FL)

 Share This!

-Some pre-shows are simply amusing versions of a safety warning.
-The Soarin’ pre-show is just Patrick Warburton telling us to buckle our seatbelts, but it’s so charming that it’s one of my family’s favorite parts of Epcot.
+Sometimes, the pre-show is just a way to keep guests’ attention while standing in the queue.
+But often, the pre-show is an amusing way to present a safety warning.
+For instance, the Soarin’ pre-show is pretty much just Patrick Warburton telling guests to buckle their seatbelts, but it’s so charming that for many families (mine included) it’s one of their favorite parts of Epcot.

-The concept of pre-show has taken on galactic proportions in Star Wars: Rise of the Resistance at Hollywood Studios.
-This attraction has so many introductory pieces that the pre-show might be nearly as long as the attraction itself.
+The pre-show concept has taken on galactic proportions in Star Wars: Rise of the Resistance at Hollywood Studios.
+This attraction has so many introductory pieces that the pre-show might be nearly as long – and every bit as much fun – as the attraction itself!

 You May Also Like...